 Solution 2: Replace the paper towels with reusable cleaning cloths.

 You can even cut up some old t-shirt or old bathroom towels.
-They will do the job even better than the disposable paper towels!
+They will do the job even better than disposable paper towels!

 11. Cut down or make your own cleaning products